Agate Beach Golf Course

 After a very pleasant visit, we made our way to the first tee where a slight dogleg left takes you directly away from the ocean.
 While the course does not offer the player views of the ocean, the wind is a constant reminder that mother nature is not far away.
 And in case you may have forgotten, the second hole turns you 180 degrees back around, and quickly re-introduces you to the wind.

 We really liked the third hole, a 157-yard par 3 that runs parallel to the ocean.
-Another favourite was the 378-yard par 4 fifth hole, which also plays back into the prevailing wind.
+Another favorite was the 378-yard par 4 fifth hole, which also plays back into the prevailing wind.

 The fairways at Agate Beach are lined with low windswept pines that hug the ground and fit perfectly to the course.
 Playing to a par of 36, and coming in at just under 3000 yards, it is a beautiful course that isn’t trying to be something that it’s not.